walnuthq/madara-docs/README.md

 The search bar utilizes a local search index with [a plugin ](https://github.com/praveenn77/docusaurus-lunr-search).

 Whenever needed, the index can be manually updated by: `npm run build`.
 To see the changes in local development, use `npm run serve`.

+## 🤝 Contributions

+Contributions from the community are warmly welcomed!

+If you find an issue with the documentation, please open an issue in the [repo](https://github.com/walnuthq/madara-docs).
+You are also welcome to open a PR to fix any found issues.